yuri-rider-sarah/hagane-old/docs/langref.md

 <expr>
 ```

 #### 3.4.2.
+Labels

+A label consists of a `.` token followed by an expression.

+#### 3.4.3.
 Block evaluation

 How a block is interpreted depends on the special expression to which it belongs.
 However, many special expressions will use blocks in the same way, which is referred to as evaluating them.

 To evaluate a block, each expression is evaluated, and the value of the last expression is returned.
 A block with no expressions evaluates to `#()`.

-#### 3.4.3.
+#### 3.4.4.
 Standard special expression syntax
 ```
 <keyword>(<clause_1> ... <clause_n>)
 ```
 This is the standard syntax for special expressions.

-#### 3.4.4.
+#### 3.4.5.
 Block special expression syntax
 ```
 <keyword> <clause_1> ... <clause_n>
 ```
 A special expression may be written without the parentheses at the top level of a block or program.

-The first line after the primary keyword that doesn't continue an earlier clause or start with a secondary keyword is considered to belong to the next expression.
+The first line after the primary keyword that doesn't continue an earlier clause or start with a secondary keyword or label is considered to belong to the next expression.

 For example, the following consists of two expressions — an `if.` special expression and a call to `print`:
 ```